endeveit/recause/README.md

-# recause
+# reCause: Simple logging server written in Golang
-Simple log management server that receives logs in GELF format
+Logs are received in GELF format and stored in Elasticsearch.

+## Status
+reCause is just a prototype for now, you shouldn't use it in production environment.